Qubinode/qubinode-installer/README.md

 # Qubinode Installer
-Qubinode is a single node OpenShift cluster powered by Red Hat’s suite of hybrid cloud technologies.
+Qubinode is a single baremetal node OpenShift cluster powered by Red Hat’s suite of hybrid cloud technologies.

 ## Motivation
 Qubinode is for users wanting to stand up an OpenShift cluster in a secure and controlled environment with the flexibility to carry the cluster wherever you want.
 It is intended for those who need to simulate as close as possible a production type OpenShift cluster on a single bare metal node.